-It really depends on the type and strength of the Kava, and how it’s prepared.
+It really depends on the type, strength, and how the Kava is prepared.
 Many Kava drinkers experience a pleasant, slightly stimulating drink that relieves fatigue, relaxes the body, induces deep relaxation, and promotes sociability.
 Kava clarifies the mind and brings a sense of well-being.
-Kava soothes the temperament and promotes a sense of calm and added patience for hours after imbibing the drink.
+Many people find that Kava soothes the temperament and promotes a sense of calm and added patience for hours after imbibing the drink.

 Kava can give you a happy buzz like alcohol and is great for social relaxation.
-It has none of the negative effects that are associated with excessive drinking of beer, wine or cocktails, and will not give you a hangover.
-It gives you the same feeling of relaxation without all the negative effects.
+However, unlike alcohol, it does not negatively affect judgment or fine motor skills.
+It does not induce aggressive or risky behaviors.
+Kava won’t give you a hangover the next day.
+It gives you the same feeling of relaxation without the negative effects.

-The active ingredient in Kava are the phytochemicals called Kavalactones.
-Kavalactones give Kava it's stress fighting and muscle relaxing effects as well as promotes in some cases a sense of euphoria.
+The active ingredients in Kava are called Kavalactones.
+Kavalactones give Kava it’s stress-fighting and muscle relaxing effects as well as promotes in some cases a sense of euphoria.

 Consuming Kava is best on an empty stomach so that all the kavalactones can be readily absorbed by the body.
 It has a bitter, peppery taste and varies depending on the strength of the Kava drink.
 Your mouth will experience a numbing sensation.
 This is normal and the sensation will pass in about 10 minutes.

 Kava has a strong but not unpleasant smell.
-It’s taste can be peppery, grainy and woodsy has been compared to as earthy or like dirt or bitter.
-Kava is definately an aquired taste.
-It’s hard to find a pleasant tasting kava, as we say “we don’t drink it for the taste we drink it for the effects."
+Its taste can be peppery, grainy and earthy.
+It has been described as tasting like “bitter earth”.
+Kava is definitely an acquired taste.
+It’s hard to find a pleasant tasting Kava; but as we say, “we don’t drink it for the taste we drink it for the effects."
 After drinking Kava your mouth will tingle and feel numb, this is completely normal!
 In Fiji it is considered a compliment to make a face after drinking Kava; it means that the Kava is very strong and well made!